 What is Guilt?

 Guilt is a real emotion.
 It’s an internal state of being where you feel like you caused another person harm or pain, whether that’s physical or emotional distress.
-Some people believe that guilt is a good way to get someone to do something for them, but it’s not healthy to try to accomplish your goals by making the other person feel bad about their actions or themselves.
-Guilt isn’t a good way to motivate someone to do something for you.
+Some people believe that guiltiness is a good way to get someone to do something for them, but it’s not healthy to try to accomplish your goals by making the other person feel bad or guilty about their actions or themselves.
+Feeling guilty isn’t a good way to motivate someone to do something for you.
 Guilt isn’t a positive feeling, but rather a negative emotional state.
-It is grouped with loneliness, pain or grief.
+Guilt is grouped with loneliness, pain or grief.

 You May Feel Guilty For Things That Aren't Your Fault

-There is a term called “survivor’s guilt.”
-It is used to describe the feeling someone gets when they survive a traumatic event while other people didn’t.
-They feel like they have done something wrong.
-Survivors of sexual assault, natural disasters or attempted murder may have survivor’s guilt.
-People who have a loved one who died by suicide can experience the condition.
+They feel like they have done something wrong, or feel guilty for being lucky enough to survive.
+Survivors of natural disasters or attempted murder may have survivor’s guilt.
+People who have a loved one who died by suicide can also experience survivor's guilt.
 Survivor’s guilt is associated with post-traumatic stress disorder (PTSD) in the DSM.
-The condition is an example of how people take responsibility for things that aren’t their fault.
+The condition of survivor's guilt is an example of how people take responsibility and feel guilty for things that aren’t their fault.

 You might feel guilty when you’re avoiding conflict.
 You know something is wrong, and you need to talk to the other person, but you don’t want to deal with the issue.
 Avoidance can cause guilt.
-You may not realize that you’re avoiding conflict, but once you do it’s essential to face the problem and talk to the person.
+You may not realize that you’re feeling guilty from avoiding conflict, but once you do it’s essential to face the problem and talk to the person.
 Your guilty feelings will decrease, and you’ll feel much better.
 Having unresolved issues will continue to nag at you, and you’ll likely experience guilt, anxiety, and uneasiness.
-It’s best to deal with the problem at hand and stop avoiding it.
+It’s best to deal with guilt, the problem at hand, and stop avoiding it.

 How “Should” Isn't Helpful